materialsproject/MPenv/README.rst

 Part 1 - Install the MPenv code at NERSC and request an environment
 -------------------------------------------------------------------

-1. Log into Hopper.
-In theory, Carver should also work, but recent changes at NERSC have caused strange SSL errors in the past so Hopper is probably a better bet.
+1. Log into Carver.
+In theory, Hopper and Edison should also work, but recent changes at NERSC might have changed this.

 2. Type::

     module load python/2.7.3
-    module swap numpy numpy/1.8.2
+    module swap numpy numpy/1.8.1
     module load virtualenv/1.8.2
     module load virtualenvwrapper
     mkdir admin_env